 Simple shooting in pairs with the rule that the ball must not drop on the ground.
 If it hits the ground both the shooter and the rebounder need to do a penalty (drops, jumps, sprints..)

 As the shot goes off, the thing that your player needs to do is to identify the man that needs to be boxed out.
 If the defensive situation is clear in terms that everybody is accountable, the only job of each player is to search for his own man or the unguarded player that is nearest to him.

 The problem starts when one player is left to rebound against 2 defensive players and the decision of who to box out then is made upon several pieces of information:

 The height of the two players - then you are boxing out the bigger player and you try to beat the smaller one with the jump ability

 The place from where the shot is taken - If it's a corner shot then the bounce will either be towards the shooter or to the other corner.
 If the free players are positioned one in the center of the paint and one on the opposite side of the shot, then it is wise to box out that player because the probability of the ball bouncing toward the opposite corner is bigger than it is to bounce in the center of the paint.

 Drill For Locating the opponents

 Put 3 offensive players inside the paint and put 2 defensive players and assign them to box out.
 Put 5 shooters on the three-point line and make them take shots one by 1.
 The defensive players will need to make a decision about who to box out regarding where the shot is taken.

 3. Getting in contact - The technique of boxing out

-- Initial contact is with the lower back - Your hips need to be lower then the hips of the offensive player
+Initial contact is with the lower back - Your hips need to be lower than the hips of the offensive player

-- The push needs to be toward the opponents thighs - down and backwards
+The push needs to be toward the opponent's thighs - down and backward